 - Jerome Friedman, winner of the 1990 Nobel Physics Prize for his investigations into atomic structure which later led to the discovery of quarks.

-Instead of poverty, enzymes and atoms, the winners of this year’s Ig Nobel prizes focused their research on luck, ice-cream and ducks.
+Instead of poverty, enzymes and atoms, the winners of this year’s Ig Nobel prizes focused their research on luck, ice cream and ducks, amongst other things.

 These are always good.
 Ig Nobel prize 2022: it’s better to be lucky than smart, how heart rate reveals romantic feelings, and why ice cream works as cryotherapy https://t.co/u2Nw34JUxT